2023 Best Social Sciences Schools in Missouri

 Top 10 Best Social Sciences Schools

 Our 2023 rankings named Park University the best school in Missouri for social sciences students.
-Located in the large suburb of Parkville, Park University is a private not-for-profit school with a medium-sized student population.
+Located in the suburb of Parkville, Park University is a private not-for-profit school with a medium-sized student population.

-Full Social Sciences at Park University Report
+Read full report on Social Sciences at Park University

 On average, social sciences graduates from WUSTL take out $16,620 in student loans while working on their degree.